roar-net/problem-statements/problems/salt-spreading/README.md

-Given a road network made of roads that need to be salted, roads that can be transited and directions of transit, given a fleet of salt vehicles with a salt capacity, ...
-We want to find the set of routes that satisfy specific salting requirements and minimizes to the total traveled distance.
-Minimizing the traveled distance is correlated with achieving the task in the fastest way and with the minimal environmental impact (CO2 imprint).
+Given a road network made of roads that need to be salted, roads that can be transited and directions of transit, given a fleet of salt vehicles with a salt capacity and refilling depots, we want to find the set of routes that satisfy salting requirements and minimizes to the total traveled distance.
+Minimizing the traveled distance is correlated with accomplishing the salting task with the least fuel consumption and thus minimal environmental impact (CO2 imprint).
 In order to be usable in practice the routes must take into account the capacity of the vehicle.
 If the salt load is not enough the vehicle must visit a refill depot.
 Further, there might be constraints on the shape of the routes to allow easy movements of the vheicles.
 For example, U-turns in some parts of the networks are not allowed.

 ## Detailed description